- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 - Any income paid as a lump sum amount for any project of writing that has a copyright of a book.
-The boak may be artistic, literary or scientific in nature
+The book may be artistic, literary or scientific in nature.

-- Any copyright fees for the book of author
+- Any copyright fees for the book of the author.

-- Any amount received as an advance payment of copyright fees or royalty
+- Any non refundable amount received as an advance payment of copyright fees or royalty.

 Exceptions for the deduction under section 80QQB

-- The royalties from journals, diaries, guides, newspapers, pamphlets and textbooks or any of the publication of similar nature are not eligible for deductions under section 80QQB of income tax act.
+- The royalties from journals, diaries, guides, newspapers, pamphlets and textbooks or any of the publications of similar nature are not eligible for deductions under section 80QQB of income tax act.

 - Any royalty income from abroad should be brought into the country within a specified time period to avail the benefits of deduction.